What are National Glass Centre’s opening times?

 Do you have pushchairs available?

 Pushchairs are not available from us, but we do encourage and allow their use within the building.

 Yes.
 National Glass Centre is wheelchair accessible, and wheelchairs are available at no charge on a first-come, first-served basis.
 Please ask at our Visitor Services Desk.
 You can book wheelchairs inadvance by calling 0191 515 5555.

 What are your payment options?

 We accept all forms of payment apart from American Express Credit Cards, personal cheques and Travellers Cheques.
 We only accept Pound Sterling.

 Where can I find something to eat?

-National Glass centre Brasserie is located on the lower ground floor, accessible via the Riverside entrance and the main entrance.
-The Brasserie is open all year apart from Christmas Day and Boxing Day.
+National Glass Centre Brasserie is located on the lower ground floor, accessible via the Riverside entrance and the main entrance.
+The Brasserie is open all year apart from Christmas Day, Boxing Day and New Year's Day.
 It offers hot meals, snacks and sandwiches, as well as beer, wine, and hot and cold beverages.
-See today's menu.